Puerto Madryn 101- Everything You Need to Know

 What to Know Before You Go to Puerto Madryn – Tips at a Glance!

 • The infrastructure around Puerto Madryn and Peninsula Valdes was surprisingly bad.
 The majority of the roads around the area are dirt (ripio), so every journey will be just a little slower than expected.
-Even several roads within the town of Puerto Madryn were dirt, which was quite surprising.
 Many neighborhoods felt brand new, with brand new matching houses, yet with dirt roads.

 • Most things around the area are very spread out.
 You’ll need to either rent a car, pay a private driver, or join tour groups.
-Otherwise you’ll need to prioritize your top destinations, and reconcile not seeing everything you want to see.
+Otherwise, you’ll need to prioritize your top destinations and reconcile not seeing everything you want to see.
+I suggest DiscoverCars or RentalCars.com.

-• Prices for tours, such as whale watching, kayaking, or swimming with sea lions have a fairly high price tag.
-Make sure to bring enough cash to cover yourself.
+• Costs for tours, such as whale watching, kayaking, or swimming with sea lions have a fairly high price tag.
+Make sure to bring enough cash to cover yourself just in case.
+However, you can pay with a credit card at most places.

-• There are three main areas to visit: Puerto Madryn and the Golfo Nuevo coast, Peninsula Valdes, South of Puerto Madryn.
+• There are three main areas to visit: Puerto Madryn and the Golfo Nuevo coast, Peninsula Valdes, and south of Puerto Madryn.

 • It gets very windy in the area so come prepared.
 It does get warm in summer, but always cold at night.